For Healthcare Professionals: Home Care Services

 - Andrea Jepsen, technical analyst

-- Derek Metzer, PhT, operations manager
+- Derek Metzer, PhT, distribution services manager

 - JJ Potter, warehouse and delivery supervisor

-- Shelly Tucker, business manager
+- Shelly Tucker, support services manager